burcutepekule/gutmicrobiota/README.md

 ``./R/PI_RESULTS/tableCond_T<number of trees>_CLS_S_5E3.txt`` &nbsp;&nbsp;&nbsp;&nbsp; : Conditional classification predictor importance results with sample size of 5x10^3 data points.

 Results in the manuscript can be reproduced **ONLY** by using the conditional predictor importance results, since they account for the biases for the correlations among the variables.
-Classical predictor importance results are provided for comparison.
+Classical predictor importance results are provided for comparison. **Note that this step can take time due to the computational cost of calculating conditional predictor importances.**

 To plot the predictor importance analysis results, open MATLAB and run ``PLOT_PREDICTOR_IMP.m``.